mexxs/pyqsys/README.md

 # pyqsys

 ## Description
-This is an attempt to create a Python library to communicate with QSYS QSC Cores over their QRC (JSONRPC 2.0) protocol.
+This is an attempt to create a Python library to communicate with QSYS QSC Cores or the QSYS Designer in emulation mode over their QRC (JSONRPC 2.0) protocol.
 The aim of this project is to provide a high level interface while also exposing the bare QRC methods.

 ## Dependencies